ahwkim/bewd_homework/04-loops-arrays-and-hashes/arrays.md

 * Demo - Building Arrays and Assiging Items
 * Can we combine an Array and a Loop? `each`
 * What are those Block Arguments?
+* Sidebar - Creating a nice interface in Ruby (vending machine)
 * Exercise - Hogwarts Attendance
 * Creating Empty Arrays and Using Them
 * Exercise - Todo Refactor 1